Alex-Pennington/pennington_m110a_demod/docs/QT_MSDMT_REFERENCE.md

 ## Overview

-This document captures the de facto standard implementation of the Brain Core (m188110a) modem interface as implemented in Qt MSDMT.
+This document captures the de facto standard implementation of G4GUO's Brain Core (m188110a) modem interface as implemented in Qt MSDMT.
 Since Brain Core is a **sealed library**, all interoperability must conform to how Qt MSDMT interfaces with it.

+**Note**: Qt MSDMT is a Qt-based wrapper for G4GUO's Brain Core library.
+This is separate from N2CKH's MS-DMT (MS-110A Demonstration & Maintenance Tool), which is a different reference implementation.

 **Purpose**: Sanity check our `brain_tcp_server.h` wrapper against the known-working Qt MSDMT implementation.